Special Issue on Benchmarking of Computational Intelligence Algorithms

 - Special Issue Call for Papers (CfP) in PDF format

 - Special Issue Call for Papers (CfP) as plain text file

-- Special Issue on Benchmarking of Computational Intelligence Algorithms approved for the Computational Intelligence Journal
+- Special Session on Benchmarking of Evolutionary Algorithms for Discrete Optimization (BEADO) (2019)

 - BOCIA 2018 Workshop Homepage